 After completing his studies at Berklee, McClintock moved to San Francisco, where he continued to explore and evolve as a musician.
 He became involved in indie-rock bands Social Studies and Smokin' Ziggurats, allowing him to tour the country and share the stage with renowned acts such as Bombino, Grizzly Bear, Metz, La Luz, and Dengue Fever.
 Throughout this period, he found a growing fascination with improvised and new music, leading him to perform solo with the electric guitar and an array of effect pedals.

-Residing in Brooklyn, McClintock performs regularly and is currently working on his next album.
+Residing in Brooklyn, McClintock performs regularly with his quartet featuring Jun Iida on trumpet, Teresa Sanchez on upright bass and Ben Freidkin on drums.
 Alongside his musical pursuits, he embraces the role of an educator, relishing the opportunity to pass on his knowledge and expertise to aspiring and eager students.